top of page

 Timeline

-As a member of the rapid research team, all studies submitted to our team must be completed within a week's time..
+As a member of the rapid research team, all studies submitted to our team must be completed within a week's time.
 Since there is a limited timeframe each study is limited to 8 study participants, 30 minute sessions each, and 2 research objectives.
-Depending on the complexity of those objectives, I would either work solo or with a partner on a project.
-Below is the weekly timeline detailing the average week.
+Below is the timeline for this project.

 Day 1

-• Researchers send out invites for Kick-off meetings with stakeholders
+• Sent out invites for Kick-off meetings with stakeholders for day 2

 Day 2

-• Researchers meet with stakeholders during the Kickoff meeting to walk through prototypes and other materials, and to go over objectives
+• I met with stakeholders during the Kickoff meeting to walk through prototypes and other materials, and to go over objectives

-• After the kickoff, researchers write the test plan.
+• After the kickoff, I wrote the test plan.

-• Researchers submit test plan to manager by end of the day.
+• I then submitted the test plan to my manager by end of the day.

 Day 3

-• After manager reviews test plan, researchers send the test plan to stakeholders for further approval
+• After manager reviewed the test plan, I sent the test plan to stakeholders for further approval.

 Day 4

-• Researcher finalize any changes made to test plan in the morning
+• On day 4, I finalize any changes made to test plan in the morning.

 Day 5